taielab/awesome-hacking-lists/README.md

 ## HTML

+- [ADRecon](https://github.com/sense-of-security/ADRecon) - ADRecon is a tool which gathers information about the Active Directory and generates a report which can provide a holistic picture of the current state of the target AD environment.
-- [codedmails](https://github.com/hunzaboy/codedmails) - Ready to use 50+ responsive HTML email templates
+- [CodedMailsFree](https://github.com/hunzaboy/CodedMailsFree) - Ready to use 50+ responsive HTML email templates - Codedmails Free
 - [django-DefectDojo](https://github.com/DefectDojo/django-DefectDojo) - DefectDojo is an open-source application vulnerability correlation and security orchestration tool.
 - [c41n](https://github.com/MS-WEB-BN/c41n) - Automated rogue access point setup tool.
 - [LGBTQIA-in-China](https://github.com/LGBT-CN/LGBTQIA-in-China) - 🏳️‍🌈 中国的性少数群体一直渴望着自由平等